 For a person who is transgender or nonbinary, sharing pronouns can be a bit riskier.
 If someone is transitioning at work and only a few people know about it, sharing pronouns may out them before they’re ready.
 For a nonbinary person, sharing they/them pronouns often only sparks a lengthier conversation (*coughthisarticlecough*) rather than simply inform people.

-That’s why we ask cisgender people to lead the charge by sharing pronouns.
+That’s why we ask cisgender people to lead the change by sharing pronouns.
 It normalizes the process, has little risk, and actually makes for a safer environment for everyone.

 Small action, big impact